 1.5 Women and Knowledge.
-Mystical discourse has been a powerful tradition for those whose voice has been socially and politically impaired, as was the case of women and those who serve (Brasil: Boff, Jantzen: Weber).
-Since the work of William James and Rudolph Otto, mysticism prevails as a fundamental category and subdiscipline in any scientific approaches to religion.
-Scholars working on Portuguese sources, in specially on female sources, have been avoiding engaging with a direct epistemological discussions of mysticism, replacing with sanctity, devotionality or popular religion (see 1.1 and Silva Ribeiro 2009 and recently Magalhaes 2016 for their operative use of mystics and mysticism).
-Notable exception is the phenomenological and comparative work of C.H.
-C Silva (see, as an example, Silva 1998).
-Such care with this intelectual category derives from the academic persecution Catholic Church hold against lay scholars of religion that saw vernacular and “extravagant” texts au pair mystical theologians as Teresa of Avila and others (Lima 1933, Archer 2011, see the wider context in Lopo 2012, Carvalho, 2008) .
+Mystical discourse has been a powerful tradition for those whose voices have been socially and politically stifled, as was the case of women and those who serve (Brazil: Boff, Jantzen: Weber).
+Since the work of William James and Rudolph Otto, mysticism has prevailed as a fundamental category and subdiscipline in any scientific approach to religion.
+Scholars working on Portuguese sources, especially female sources, have avoided engaging with direct epistemological discussions of mysticism, replacing them with sanctity, devotionality or popular religion [see 1.1 and Silva Ribeiro (2009), and more recently Magalhaes (2016) for the operative uses of mystics and mysticism].
+A notable exception is the phenomenological and comparative work of C.H.
+C Silva (1998).
+The delicacy with which this intellectual notion has been treated derives from the persecution by the Catholic Church of lay scholars of religion that placed vernacular texts on the same level as mystical theologians like Teresa of Avila and others (Lima 1933; Archer, 2011; see Lopo, 2012; Carvalho, 2008 for the broader context) .

-In this context emerged my work on mystical women.
-Crossing data from literary, theological and inquisitional records, I was able able to discern direct contact between several women mystics and their ethno-gendered scholarly networks, placing them alongside the theological tradition of their time and in the debate of free will (Serrado 2020, 2017).
-In my work I have been arguing their current engagement to a debate on human action, choice and freedom through anxiousness (2023, 2015), playfulness (2018), and willfulness (2020).
+My work on mystical women emerged from this scholarly context.
+Comparing data from literary, theological, and inquisition records, I could discern direct contact between several women mystics and their ethno-gendered scholarly networks, placing them alongside the theological tradition of their time in the debate about free will (Serrado, 2017, 2020).
+In my work, I have been arguing their current engagement with a debate on human action, choice, and freedom through anxiousness (2023, 2015), playfulness (2018), and willfulness (2020).

 2. VISION

-As vital as it may be, the current historical research on women carers or the gendered practices is not enough to obliterate the historical epistemicide subjected upon these actors.
-Only through a new paradigm of philosophy of history where knowledge production does not be strained by the sedentarism of armchair -laboratory paradox in philosophical methodology as Haug described in 2013, can care for Care be acknowledged as a scientific and battlefield.
+As vital as it may be, the current historical research on women carers or gendered practices is not enough to obliterate the historical epistemicide subjected upon these actors.
+Only through a new paradigm for the philosophy of history, where knowledge production is not constrained by the sedentarism of the armchair -laboratory paradox in philosophical methodology (as described by Haug in 2013), can care be acknowledged as a scientific field.

-How can the debates on life, death and choice frequently ransomed by ideological talking-points of interested stakeholders, be informed and put at stake by transparent and situated historical research?
+How can the debates on life, death, and choice, frequently press-ganged into becoming ideological talking points by interested stakeholders, assume a stake in transparent and situated historical research?

-PHILOMAIDS proposes a scholarship on care taken as cross-cultural value au pair its knowledge, practice and techniques, where its findings also shed light into new venues of historical research.
-PHILOMAIDS axiological glossary enables now a historically and the scientifically informed participation in the current debate on life and death and choice that still inflames society, policy and science.
-For that purpose PHILOMAIDS add three important vectors in the Care-Women-Service discussion.
-The first, the spatial imaginary that the Portuguese expeditions created through the fortification of an emerging Lusophone world- which I will study as a Cartography of Care.
-The second, a grammar of mystical identity that was chosen, used and enforced by new actors of care ( religious women inside and outside religious orders) through the Lusophone forts.
-The third, a Klang or a chord of care, with a ranging degree of atonalities, emerged from an engaged positioning in the current debates of care ethics.
-(See Objectives 1,2,3 ).
+PHILOMAIDS proposes a scholarship of care taken as a cross-cultural value on par with knowledge, practice and techniques, where its findings also shed light on new avenues of historical research.
+The axiological glossary of PHILOMAIDS enables historically and scientifically informed participation in the current debate on life, death, and choice that still inflames society, policy and science.
+For that purpose, PHILOMAIDS add three important vectors to the Care-Women-Service discussion.
+The first is the spatial imaginary that the Portuguese expeditions created by establishing an emerging Lusophone world, which I will study as a Cartography of Care.
+The second is a grammar of mystical identity that was chosen, used and enforced by new actors of care ( religious women inside and outside religious orders) throughout the Lusophone forts.
+The third is a Klang, or a chord of care, with a range of atonalities that emerged from an engaged positioning in the current debates of care ethics (see Objectives 1,2,3 ).